lionffl/pair-todo-frontend/README.md

 3) Enviroment variables settings: Rename ```.env.example``` to ```.env```.

+4) Run: `npm start`

+React app should be now running at 3001 (default port in .env.example)

 ## Contributing

 If you'd like to contribute to the project, please follow these guidelines: